leon0399/laravel-factory-cli/README.md

 $ php artisan factory:create App/User
 ```

-Or you can omit the namespace:
+Or you can omit the namespace.
+To change default namespace see [Configuration](#configuration):

 ```bash
 $ php artisan factory:create User